altughan09/HR-Employee-Data-Management-App/README.md

 ** EMPLOYEE DATA MANAGEMENT **

-1- Create New Employee Account with name, position and salary and store data in an ArrayList.
+1- Create New Employee Account with name, position and salary and store its data in an ArrayList.

 2- Employee ID is automatically assigned to every employee in ascending order